khabzox/learning-py/09-strings/README.md

 <!-- TODO ADD LINK TO THIS CHAPTER -->

 > [!NOTE]
-> You Will learn later Python If...Else at this repo
+> You Will learn later about Python If...Else at this repo

 ## Check if NOT